How the Private Voice Took Hold

 Still, without these recordings, much would have been lost.
 Lomax and others recorded prison chants, children’s rhymes, and spirituals at a time when radio and popular culture were changing American music.
 The microphone did more than just record songs.
 It changed the way performers and listeners interacted with each other.
 A voice that once only reached a room could now travel across states.

 This new reach laid the groundwork for the revival decades later.
-In the 1950s and 1960s, young musicians often looked to recordings made by earlier collectors when they wanted to learn more about their music’s history.
-The revival did not come out of nowhere.
-It came from tapes, discs, and archives that had already changed folk music into something portable, repeatable, and increasingly tied to specific people.
+In the 1950s and 1960s, young musicians learned repertory not only from older singers in person but from commercial reissues, library archives, and field recordings made by earlier collectors.
+The revival did not appear from nowhere.
+It grew out of archives that had already made folk music more portable, repeatable, and attached to identifiable performers.

 Woody Guthrie, Lead Belly, and the Voice of Witness